 Counties may invoice DHCS for allowable DMC-ODS administrative costs related to the administration of CM.
 The non-federal share of these administrative costs will initially be covered with state funds that were available for a limited period of time as a result of the DHCS Home and Community Based Spending Plan.
-DHCS must spend these funds by August 15, 2024.

 If counties elect to continue participation in this optional benefit, they shall be responsible for covering the non-federal share of administrative costs after the close of the DHCS Home and Community-Based Spending Plan.
 Because of payment lag, and administrative claiming occurring on a quarterly basis, in effect, this means that counties shall be responsible for the non-federal share of CM administrative costs after June 30, 2024.
 The MC5312 for the period ending June 30, 2024, must be submitted to DHCS no later than August 15, 2024, for processing to receive state funds.
+Counties shall implement mechanisms to track administrative costs incurred to implement CM and report these costs on the CM line of the MC5312.

-DHCS will extend the pilot period through at least the duration of the CalAIM 1115 demonstration period (ending December 31, 2026), allowing approved DMC-ODS counties to continue services beyond the original pilot end date of March 2024.
+DHCS extended the pilot period through at least the duration of the CalAIM 1115 demonstration period (ending December 31, 2026), allowing approved DMC-ODS counties to continue services beyond the original pilot end date of March 2024.